hawkiq/livewire-hwkUI/README.md

  npm install tom-select
 ```

-this will be used for Datetime and select2 plugins or tom-select, then edit `app.js` to import
+These packages will be used for Datetime pickers, Select2, or TomSelect.

+Then, in your `app.js`, import the packages:

 ```js